 Are you already pretty skilled at WordPress development?
 Know your way around the backend and feel very comfortable building new themes from scratch?

-Then you might prefer the r/ProWordPress subreddit along with the default.
-This pro-level sub is a lot smaller with only 3k subscribers and far fewer posts(maybe one per week).
+Then you might prefer the r/ProWordPress subreddit.
+This pro-level sub is a lot smaller with only 7k subscribers and far fewer posts.

-If you wanna move beyond PHP development then you’ll probably choose between either Ruby or Python.
+If you want to move beyond PHP development, then you’ll probably choose between either Ruby or Python.
 Both languages are super popular on the web and they’re both heavily supported in most server environments.

 I usually recommend Rails for anyone moving beyond PHP since the RoR framework forces you to learn best coding practices.
 You can find similar frameworks for Python but they just aren’t as structured or as popular.

-The /r/rails community is an excellent place to ask questions and gather feedback on your project work if you choose to learn Ruby.
-It’s a decently sized community with 20k subscribers and new threads pop up every day.
+The r/rails community is an excellent place to ask questions and gather feedback on your project work if you choose to learn Ruby.
+It’s a decently sized community with 40k+ subscribers and new threads pop up every day.

 Give it a go if you’re itching to dive into backend development and want something beyond PHP.